mlabs-haskell/DeNS/doc/Architecture.md

         -- ^ Each set represents a Name Universe and must be tagged w/ the class ID corresponding to that universe }

+-- By convention, this should be a DNS resource record, but might be a pointer to offchain storage in future protocol iterations.
--- By convention, this should be an Arweave resource address. `Nothing` indicates a deleted record newtype DeNSValue = DeNSValue { densPointer :: Maybe ByteString }
+-- `Nothing` indicates a deleted or reserved record newtype DeNSValue = DeNSValue { densPointer :: Maybe ByteString }
 ```